ts-common/fun.ts/src/readme.md

 ## Interval Map

 An interval map is constructed from an interval sequence.
 It's constructed using only one pass.
-It's not always optimal try because of only one pass.
+It's not always an optimal tree because of only one pass.
+It's still O(log(N)) comparisons.

 ### Number of comparisons